 Are Australian Standards mandatory?

 Australian Standards are distributed by SAI Global under licence from Standards Australia.
-Sales and pricing information is available from SAI Global.

 I'd like to reproduce or copy all or parts of the Australian Standard I have purchased.
 How do I go about this?